se-edu/se-book/modeling/modelingStructures/objectOrientedDomainModels/text.md

 <img src="{{baseUrl}}/modeling/modelingStructures/objectOrientedDomainModels/images/diagram.png" height="420" />
 <p/>

-The above OO domain model omits the ladder class for simplicity.
-It can be included in a similar fashion to the Snake class.

 </box>

 **OODMs do not contain solution-specific classes** (i.e. classes that are used in the solution domain but do not exist in the problem domain).
 For example, a class called DatabaseConnection could appear in a class diagram but not usually in an OO domain model because DatabaseConnection is something related to a software solution but not an entity in the problem domain.